Pumpkin Muffins

 Let’s discuss the ingredients in these pumpkin muffins, as well as possible substitutions.

-• Light Brown Sugar.
-If you want a more molasses taste, use dark brown sugar.
+- Light Brown Sugar.
+If you want a stronger molasses taste, use dark brown sugar.

-• All-purpose flour.
-Bread flour and pastry flour also work well in this pumpkin muffins recipe!
-You can use an all-purpose gluten-free baking flour for a gluten-free version as well!
+- All-purpose flour.
+Bread flour and pastry flour work well.
+You can use an all-purpose gluten-free baking flour to make them gluten-free.

 How To Make Pumpkin Muffins

-Next, add brown & granulated sugar and stir or stir until the sugars are dissolved and the mixture is homogenous (uniform throughout).
+Then, add the brown & granulated sugar and whisk until the sugars are dissolved and the mixture is uniform throughout.

 Next, add eggs and vanilla and whisk or stir to combine.